© 2024 Louisville Public Media

 Divine Nine members and partner organizations at the voter mobilization rally at the St. Stephen Family Life Center.

-But the national AKA organization is operating differently.
+The national AKA organization also doesn’t endorse candidates.
+But this year it’s taken a new step.
 In August, after Harris replaced President Joe Biden as the nominee, it created a political action committee.
 The PAC hasn’t yet reported fundraising to the Federal Election Commission.

 Harris, for her part, has stayed close to her Greek ties.
 In a speech at the 2020 Democratic National Convention, she likened AKA and the Divine Nine to “family.”
 And this past July, she addressed AKA members at the sorority’s annual conference in Dallas.